HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_extensibility/dam_image_tagging.md

 ```

 !!! note
-    Image size and resolution that are uploaded to Google vision has limitations.
-More details are available in this [Link](../../limitations/index.md).
+    Image size and resolution that are uploaded to Google vision have limitations.
+For more information, refer to [Limitations](../../limitations/index.md).

 ## Additional usage information for the extension capability

 1. When a DAM image is uploaded to a Collection, keywords are generated if the plugin for keyword auto-creation is enabled (In this case, to the Google Vision API and image tagging service).